-Important: You may not use scopes or other optics on any weapons during this hunt.
-You may only use the following weapons on a handgun-archery-muzzleloader-shotgun-only hunt:
+Important: On all HAMSS hunts, no weapon-mounted scopes or other optics are allowed.
+The complete weapon specifications for these hunts are listed in Utah Admin.
+Rule R657-5-47, available online.
+You may only use the following weapons on a handgun-archery-muzzleloadershotgun-straight walled rifle-only hunt: